 Health Benefits at Retirement

 Full time employees may be eligible for health benefits at retirement.
-View the health benefit qualifications at continuation of health benefits on the County intranet site or contact Risk Management at 281-341-8630.
+View the health benefit qualifications on Policy 511 of the Employee Information Manual.

 Decision to Retire

-For a full explanation of retirement and retiree benefits, please view policies 510 and 511 of the Employee Information Manual.
-You may view all policies online on the internet (http://www.FortBendCountyTX.gov) or from a County computer on the intranet.
-Click on Employees and then on Employee Information Manual.
+For a full explanation of retirement and retiree benefits, please view Policies 510 and 511 of the Employee Information Manual.
+You may view all policies online on the internet (http://www.fortbendcountytx.gov) or from a County computer on the intranet (http://econnect).

-Retirement Seminars: Stay informed about your retirement benefits.
+Stay informed about your retirement benefits.
 Human Resources hosts four retirement seminars each year.
 Representatives from TCDRS, Social Security, 457 Deferred Compensation, Risk Management and Human Resources present valuable information and answer questions relating to your retirement benefit.
 The seminars are open to all full and part time employees enrolled in TCDRS.
-Sign up on Lawson Employee Self Service or contact Beatrice Galan at HR to enroll.
+Sign up via the Lawson Portal or contact Beatrice Galan at HR to enroll.